Guide to Underwater Photography

 - Underwater Fashion Photography

-This fascinating style of underwater photography involves a model floating or swimming in a body of water.
+This fascinating style of underwater photography involves a fashion model floating or swimming in a body of water.
 The model often wears a swimsuit or some form of clothing that’s not usually worn underwater.

 The water pulls at the fabric and scatters the model’s hair in an ethereal way that can result in stunning underwater photos.